jhamlet/node-sake/README.md

 [ENV=VALUE ...]
 Zero or more arguments to translate into environment variables.

 options:
-   -f, --sakefile PATH    PATH to Sakefile to run instead of searching for one.
+   -f, --sakefile SAKEFILE   PATH to Sakefile to run instead of searching for one.
    -n, --dry-run             Do a dry run without executing actions.
    -T, --tasks               List tasks with descriptions and exit.
    -P, --prereqs             List tasks and their prerequisites and exit.
    -r, --require MODULE      Require MODULE before executing Sakefile and expose the
                              MODULE under a sanitized namespace (i.e.: coffee-script => [sake.]coffeeScript).
+Can be specified multiple times.
+   -l, --sakelib SAKELIB     Auto-include any .sake[.js|.coffeee] files in SAKELIB.
-   -S, --sync             Make all standard tasks 'synchronous' by default.
+                             (default is 'sakelib'.)
+Can be specified multiple times -S, --sync                Make all standard tasks 'synchronous' by default.
    -d, --debug               Enable additional debugging output.
    -q, --quiet               Suppress informational messages.
    -V, --version             Print the version of sake and exit.
    -h, --help                Print this help information and exit.

-Sake will look within the current directory, and all parent directories, for the first `Sakefile` it can find, and then invoke the TASK.
+Sake will look within the current directory, and all parent directories, for the first SAKEFILE it can find, and then invoke the TASK.
 If no task is given, it will try to invoke the task named "default".

-`Sakefile` can be one of "Sakefile", or "sakefile", with an optional extension of ".js", or ".coffee"
+SAKEFILE can be one of "Sakefile", or "sakefile", with an optional extension of ".js", or ".coffee".
+(If you wan't to run a coffe-script file though, you will have to use the ".coffee" extension.)
 ~~~

 ### Dependencies ###